-One of the important features of nix systems is their ingrained multi-user support.
-These operating systems are designed for simultaneous multiple users and provide seamless mechanisms to share data between different users.
-For example, user alice can set up appropriate access "permissions" on the data she wants to share with her group students by executing a simple chmod command [29].
-These access permissions are dictated by the nix access control model.
-In this paper, we take a critical look at the nix access control model.
-Our objective is to analyze the privacy support in its data sharing mechanisms.
-For example, how does the system assist a user to share data only with desired users and prevent private information from being leaked to unauthorized users?
-In order to successfully do this, we also need to look at the convenience of using nix data sharing mechanisms in typical situations.
-This is due to the fact that lack of convenience typically leads to users compromising (intentionally or mistakenly) their security requirements to conveniently fit the specifications of the underlying access control model.
+Unix, Linux and its various other open-source flavours (together called \nix) are steadily growing in mainstream popularity and many enterprises now opt to set up their intranets using such \nix systems.
+One of the important features of these \nix systems is their ingrained multi-user support.
+In contrast to common single-user PC systems, these systems allow simultaneous multiple users and provide seamless mechanisms to share data between different users.
+For example, a user alice can set appropriate access 'permissions' on the data she wants to share with her group students by executing a simple chmod command (Linux Manual pages, 2008).

-Please note that we use the seemingly oxymoronic phrase "private sharing" to indicate the desire of sharing data only with a select set of authorized users.
+In this paper, we critically analyse the data sharing mechanisms of \nix systems.
+Access to shared data in these systems is dictated by the \nix access control model, which typically follows the original UNIX access model (Ritchie and Thompson, 1974).
+We aim to analyse the privacy support in its data sharing mechanisms.
+For example, how does the system assist a user to share data only with desired users and prevent private information from being leaked to unauthorised users?
+As part of the analysis, we also need to look at the convenience of using these data sharing mechanisms.
+This is important since lack of convenience typically compels users to compromise, intentionally or not, their security requirements to conveniently fit the specifications of the underlying access control model.
+Please note that we use the phrase 'private sharing' to indicate the desire of sharing data only with a select set of authorised users.

-As part of our analysis, we looked at how users use the access control for their data sharing needs in practice.
-We conducted experiments at two nix installations of a few hundred computer-literate users each.
-Surprisingly, we found that large chunks of private data was accessible to unauthorized users.
-In many cases, the user's definition of an "authorized user" does not match the underlying system's definition, that leads to such a breach.
+As part of our study, we analysed how users use access control for their data sharing needs in practice.
+We conducted experiments at two \nix organisations of many hundred computer-literate users each.
+Surprisingly, we found that large amount of private data was accessible to unauthorised users.
+In many cases, the user's definition of an 'authorised user' does not match the underlying system's definition, that leads to such a breach.
 This observation is best exemplified in the following scenario.
-Many users attempt to privately share data by using execute-only permissions1 for their home directories.
-This prevents other users from listing the contents of the directory, but any user who knows the name of a subdirectory can cd into it.
-The data owner authorizes some users by explicitly giving them the names of the subdirectory through out-of-band mechanisms like personal communication or email.
-However, this authorization is not the same as the system's authorization.
-From the underlying system perspective, it is assumed that any user who issues the command with the right directory name is authorized.
-Thus, users who simply guess the subdirectory name can also access the data.
+Many users attempt to privately share data by using execute-only permissions for their home directories (complete \nix access permissions are discussed later in Section 2).
+This prevents other users from listing the contents of the directory, but they can cd into it and any user who knows the name of a subfile/directory can access it with appropriate permissions.
+The data owner authorises some users by explicitly giving them the names of the subfile/directory through out-of-band mechanisms like personal communication or e-mail.
+However, this authorisation is not the same as the system's authorisation.
+From the underlying system perspective, it is assumed that any user who issues the command with the right file/directory name is authorised.
+Thus, users who simply guess the subfile/directory name can also access the data.
 Along with that, setting execute-only permissions on the home directory to share one subdirectory, puts all other subdirectories (sibling to the shared directory) also at risk, which if not protected appropriately, can be accessed.